 Location: Sorrells Street Park Canton, NC

-Purchase fresh produce for your family and support local farmers.
+Purchase fresh produce from edible garden for your family and support local farmers.